The Best Movies and TV Shows to Stream This Week

-The Best TV and Movies to Stream This Week: 'Euphoria,' 'Sex Appeal' and More
+The Best TV and Movies to Stream This Week: 'Damsel,' 'Somebody Somewhere' and More

-With Prime Video, Hulu, Disney+, HBO Max, Paramount+, Netflix, Peacock, Discovery+ and even more streaming services, there’s no shortage of options when choosing your next binge-worthy show or the main event at movie night.
+With Prime Video, Hulu, Disney+, HBO Max, Paramount+, Netflix, Peacock, Discovery+ and even more streaming services, there’s no shortage of options when choosing what to binge-watch this weekend.
 However, sometimes the amount of great film and television available to stream can be overwhelming and lead to hours scrolling aimlessly, hoping to land on that perfect piece of content.

 Scroll no more!
-To help you out, we've rounded up the best movies and TV shows to stream right now -- including new arrivals, nostalgia-filled favorites and titles you may have missed the (well-deserved) hype on originally that are worth circling back for.
+To help you out, we've rounded up the best movies and TV shows to stream this weekend -- including new arrivals, nostalgia-filled favorites and titles you may have missed the (well-deserved) hype on originally that are worth circling back for.

-From the long-awaited second season of HBO's Euphoria, to the final installation of the Hotel Transylvania franchise, we’ve got your content covered this week.
+From a 2018 wacky western film starring Robert Pattinson that's finally available to stream for free, to the long-awaited second season of HBO's Euphoria, we’ve got your content covered this week.
 For even more recommendations, make sure to check out our guide for everything new on Prime Video and Hulu in January.

-Starring fan favorites and newcomers alike including Selena Gomez, Andy Samberg, Kathryn Hahn, Jim Gaffigan, Zendaya, Hunter Schafer, Jacob Elordi, Ben Affleck, Lily Collins Nicole Kidman, Javier Bardem, Keanu Reeves, Sarah Jessica Parker, and more, here are the best TV shows and movies to stream this week:
+Starring fan favorites and newcomers alike including Bridget Everett, John Cena, Selena Gomez, Andy Samberg, Kathryn Hahn, Jim Gaffigan, Zendaya, Hunter Schafer, Jacob Elordi, Ben Affleck, Lily Collins Nicole Kidman, Javier Bardem, Keanu Reeves, Sarah Jessica Parker, and more, here are the best TV shows and movies to stream this week:

 Peacemaker